LVala/zaft/README.md

     return log_entry;
 }

-// these function are responsible for persisting values, that can be overriden on every save fn persistCurrentTerm(ud: *UserData, current_term: u32) !void {
+// these functions are responsible for persisting values, that can be overridden on every save fn persistCurrentTerm(ud: *UserData, current_term: u32) !void {
     try ud.database.persistCurrentTerm(current_term);
 }